Curtis Flowers

-Curtis Giovanni Flowers (born May 29, 1970) is an American man who was wrongfully imprisoned for over 22 years while he tried for the same murders six times by the same prosecutor in the U.S. state of Mississippi.
+Curtis Giovanni Flowers (born May 29, 1970) is an American man who was imprisoned for over 22 years while he was tried for the same murders six times by the same prosecutor in the U.S. state of Mississippi.
 Four of the trials resulted in convictions, all of which were overturned on appeal for repeated prosecutorial misconduct.
-Flowers was alleged to have committed the July 16, 1996, shooting deaths of four people inside Tardy Furniture store in Winona, Mississippi seat of Montgomery County, Mississippi.
+Flowers was alleged to have committed the July 16, 1996, shootings of four people inside Tardy Furniture store in Winona, Mississippi, United States.
 Flowers was first convicted in 1997; in five of the six trials, the prosecutor, Montgomery County District Attorney Doug Evans, sought the death penalty against Flowers.
 As a result, Flowers was held on death row at the Parchman division of Mississippi State Penitentiary for over 20 years.